f18-os/producer-consumer-lab-alira33/README.md

 ### DisplayFrames.py
 Loads a series of frames sequently from files with the names 'grayscale_xxxx.jpg' and displays them with a 42ms delay.

-### producer-consumer.py
-A queue is bounded at ten frames, while a;; three threads process all frames of the video exactly once

 ## Run program